aroshanineshat/VDIF_viewer/README.md

 # Sample output (for now)

-The first version draft of the software, loads the whole vdif file into memory and then explores the vdif frames.
+The first draft of the software loads the whole vdif file into memory and then explores the vdif frames.

 It prints each frame and the header words individually: